FluegelsApps/iot-utilities/docs/aruba/aruba_iot_configuration_guide.md

 -   `uuid-list` - has to be replaced with a HYPROS deployment specific iBeacon UUID list to filter for, format:  `"xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx,yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy"`

 >***Note:***
->The [Baltimore CyberTrust Root certificate (BaltimoreCyberTrustRoot.crt.pem)](https://www.digicert.com/kb/digicert-root-certificates.htm) has to be installed on the Aruba infrastructure when connecting the [ABB Ability™ Smart Sensor platform](https://new.abb.com/motors-generators/service/advanced-services/smart-sensor).
+>The self-signed server certificate of the HYPROS server has to be installed on the Aruba infrastructure for the sercure web socket server connection to be established.
 Please see the [Aruba CLI Reference - Importing Certificates](#aruba-cli-reference---importing-certificates) for details.

 **ArubaOS**